JacksonTheMaster/JacksonTheMaster/README.md

 <img src="https://raw.githubusercontent.com/SteamServerUI/SteamServerUI/main/media/v6.png" alt="SteamServerUI Interface" width="400" align="right">

-What started as a tool to tame Stationeers dedicated servers has evolved into **the ultimate Steam game server management platform**.
+What started as a quick go script to run a SteamCMD Server evolved into a massive tool to tame Stationeers dedicated servers - and then accidentially evolved once more into **the ultimate Steam game server management platform**.
 Because why should server management be harder than the games themselves?

 **The Evolution:**
-- 🎮 **v5 (StationeersUI)**: Rock-solid LTS for space engineers
+- 🎮 **v1-v5 (StationeersUI)**: The Ultimate Stationeers Server Manager
 - 🌟 **v6 (SteamServerUI)**: Universal Steam server overlord in development

 **What it does:**